RodolfoFigueroa/KopiyaDocker/README.md

 ```

 Open it with the editor of your choice, and tweak the settings to your liking.
 For more information, read [this](./docs/config.md).

+---

+If you wish to use the web frontend, uncomment the lines under the `web` section inside the `docker-compose`.
+Keep in mind that this requires an Auth0 application, with the corresponding environment variables.

 ### 2. Running